 Welcome to the Archives

-The mission of the museum archive is to acquire, preserve, and organize Veteran records, photos, videos, and related materials.
-Working in concert with our curator’s artifact collections, this required archival process allows our Veteran’s stories to be told by our museum and appreciated by all Minnesotans.
+The mission of the museum archive is to acquire, preserve, organize, and make accessible Veteran records, photos, videos, and related materials.
+This vital archival process allows our Veteran’s stories to be told by our museum and understood by all Minnesotans.

 Collection highlights include:

-Collections receiving special emphasis include Minnesota Air National Guard, Air Reserve, and US Space Force.
+Collections receiving special emphasis include Minnesota Air National Guard, Air Reserve, and the Vietnam Veterans Association.
 Development of our digital archive is also a priority.

 All collections are publicly accessible in accordance with museum policies.
 Researchers can utilize our finding aids to identify records of interest and make an appointment for viewing.